rinaldofesta/rinaldofesta/README.md

 ###
 <h2 align="left"></h2>

-<p align="left">My name is Rinaldo and I'm just a caffeine-fueled human trying to do adult things.
+<p align="left">I'm just a caffeine-fueled human trying to do adult things.
 Reader, to balance out madness.
 Lifelong-Learner.</p>
 <p align="left">For as long as I can remember, I have had a keen interest in software and computers.
 I started programming at the age of 12, but eventually got bored and stopped.</p>
 <p align="left">Now I'm learning again in my 30s.</p>